A degeneracy bound for homogeneous topological order: Main result

-for some constant $c$ that depends only on the isometry class of $M$.
-In addition, if $M$ is the standard $d$-sphere, then $\dim_\CC \Pi = 1$. \end{theorem} The normalization of the metric such that $L=1$ is not important to the result, but we mention it to disambiguate what the isometry class means; if the diameters are different, two spaces cannot be isometric.
+In addition, if $M$ is the standard $d$-sphere, then $\dim_\CC \Pi = 1$.
+If $d=2$, then $c$ is the (demi)genus of $M$. \end{theorem} The normalization of the metric such that $L=1$ is not important to the result, but we mention it to disambiguate what the isometry class means; if the diameters are different, two spaces cannot be isometric.
 Note also that an isometry is automatically a homeomorphism.

 Assumptions of similar flavor for two-dimensional systems were considered in \cite{FHKK2016} and it was concluded that \mbox{$\dim_\CC \Pi \le \calO(1)$}.
 The proof of the theorem below will be an application of an idea by Bravyi, Poulin, and Terhal~\cite{BravyiPoulinTerhal2010Tradeoffs}, augmented by a new topological argument to handle arbitrary closed Riemannian manifolds.
 The latter is our main technical contribution.